Zoheb0707/DataVizProject/for_visualization/README.md

-1. flood_earthquake_cluster_data: contains risk data for each zip code
+1. flood_earthquake_cluster_data: contains risk data for each zip code (see main folder)
 2. mitigation_data: contains mitigitation data for each zip code
 3. aggregate_cluster_data: contains risk data for each cluster
 4. zipcode_cluster_data: maps each zipcode to a cluster